pulumi/pulumi/docs/design/packages.md

 ## Types

-This section describes the core aspects of CocoIL's type system.
+This section describes the core aspects of LumiIL's type system.

 TODO: a warning to the reader; it is likely that, over time, we will move more in the direction of an ECMAScript-like
     type system, with optional/gradual typing on top.
 We are straddling a line between, on one hand, source compatibility with ECMAScript, Python, Ruby, etc., and, on the other hand, as much static compile-time verification as possible.
 This is obviously heavily inspired by TypeScript.
 At the moment, I fear we have gone too far down the static typing rabbit's hole.
-This unfortunately means each CocoLang's "runtime layer" will be thicker than we want.
+This unfortunately means each LumiLang's "runtime layer" will be thicker than we want.

-All instances of classes in CocoIL are called *objects*.
+All instances of classes in LumiIL are called *objects*.
 They are allocated on the heap, in map-like data structures that have strong type identity, facilitating dynamic and structural conversions, in addition to classical RTTI and OOP patterns.
 In a sense, this is a lot like how ECMAScript works, and indeed the runtime emulates [ECMAScript prototypes]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) in many aspects.